cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 are selected for for key generation and signing.
 * Handling failures.
 We do not specify how implementations should handle failures.
 * Sampling of secrets.
 We assume that secrets are sampled uniformly at random.
+* The dealer that performs key generation is trusted.

 ## Communication channels

 At the time of key generation, we assume an authenticated, confidential, and reliable channel.
 At the time of signing, we assume a reliable channel.

 ## Protocol Failures